wtrocki/Backbone-Require-Boilerplate/README.md

    Since the Desktop/Mobile versions of the boilerplate point Require.js to two different files, including Require.js asynchronously with the `loadJS` method provides the flexibility to do that.

-### Mobile Detection Script

-There is a simple JavaScript mobile browser detection script that stores different production/development CSS and JavaScript files within a local `config` object based on whether a user is using a mobile or desktop browser.

-> You do not need to use the provided JavaScript mobile detection script for your application.
-We provided it for convenience so that you could see an example of how to separate your Mobile and Desktop JavaScript logic using Require.js.

-### Production Mode

-In production mode, your app's single minified and concatenated JavaScript file is loaded using Almond.js instead of Require.js.
-Your application's minfied common CSS file is also included.

-### Development Mode

-In development mode, your app's non-minified JavaScript files are loaded using Require.js instead of Almond.js.
-Your application's non-minified common CSS file is also included.

 Config.js
 ---------